rekhaDevs/samagragovernance.in/src/pages/team/index.md

     name: Chakshu Gautam
     project: Tech@Samagra
   - bio: >-
-      Chirag holds a Bachelor's degree in Chemical Engineering from IIT, Bombay.
-      He worked as an analytics consultant with Fractal Analytics before becoming a tech entrepreneur.
-Chirag started a company in the travel domain and subsequently helped build the insurance startup Coverfox Insurance ground up.
-He led teams in digital marketing, sales and analytics and last led strategy for Coverfox as the Chief of Staff. \n\nAn opportunity to use his entrepreneurial experience to deliver large scale and deep impact programmes brought him to Samagra.
-Currently he leads the CMGGA engagement in Haryana.
-    image: /img/chirag.jpg
-    linkedInProfile: e i
-    name: Chirag Bhandari
-    project: CMGGA
-  - bio: >-
       Divya holds a Master's degree in Public Policy from National Law School, Bangalore and a Bachelor's degree in Political Science from Kirorimal College, University of Delhi.
 Before joining Samagra, she was working as a